Video for charities

 This conference explored all things charity video – from setting up in-house production to commissioning and working with agencies.
 We explored how charities with a range of budgets can produce bold and creative films.

-- Guide: Filmkit for charities by Molly Clarke, digital content officer, CharityComms and Mike South, freelance charity filmmaker
+- Guide: Filmkit for charities by Molly Clarke, former digital content officer, CharityComms and Mike South, freelance charity filmmaker

 - Article: Lights, camera, potential disaster by Chris Dessent, managing director, Creative Concern